AdobeDocs/release-notes.en/current.md

 This page helps you:

 * Find links to application-specific release notes
-* Register for upcoming events
+* Locate events and learn what's on Experience League
-* View new tutorials
+* View new video tutorials per application
 * See the latest Support articles

 ## Courses on Experience League